doruirimescu/decision-making/README.md

 to 2000 to the interval 0-100, and all years after 2000 to a score of 100
 * **Score:** A parameter's value, normalized in the interval of 0-100
 * **Dataset:** A set of data points that belong to a model
-* **Data point:** One value for each parameter of the model.
+* **Data point:** One ParameterValue for each parameter of the model.
 The decision candidate.
 This represents, for example, one apartment, one interview candidate, etc.
+* **ParameterValue** The name, numerical value and score stored in the dataset, that correspond to a model parameter
 ---
 ## Model building
 * The model describes the setup for the decision making problem